Offline licensing

 To verify the token, you can use any JWT library available in your programming language.
 Here are some tips you should follow:

-• You should check the exp claim to see if the token is still valid.
+expclaim to see if the token is still valid. - Check the

 The token should be verified when the app starts, but it can also be verified periodically.